creatnewsociety12/newcompanystructure/README.md

   When a leader is elected to step down, but still appears as a manager in the company, employees can vote, punish him, and even dismiss him from the company.
 The platform will not transfer his account address into monthly salary every month.
 The platform also removes his record as an employee of the company, so that he can leave the company substantially(or even let the access control read the blockchain data, not open the door to the employees who have already left).

+  Some people ask, what if the boss doesn't put money into the platform at first?
+In the future, all companies must use this platform, otherwise employees will not go to work in this company, which is so simple.
+Everyone interviews a company.
+The first thing they check is the company's platform number, company funds, shareholders, shares, monthly salary, number of employees, positions, working hours, all clearly written on the blockchain data of the platform.
+This will lead to Darwin's natural elimination of the fittest.
+Companies that dare not use the platform have no one to interview, and companies with good platform data will get better employees.